Thomas-Basham/advent-of-code-challenges/README.md

 were an increase, and kept iterating if there wasn't.
 When the last node is reached, the loop ends.

-Another problem I had to solve was getting the challenge inputs into a list format.
+Another task was retrieving the challenge inputs and converting them into a list.
 There were a number of ways I thought of doing this.
 I could have created a text file and iterated through each line to make a list.
 I decided to use a docstring with the inputs copied inside.
 I used python's split method to convert the docstring into a list.